-Many venture capitalists look for an opportunity to invest in a company or a project such that if it reaches a certain inflection point that company will become significantly more valuable, and investors look to understand what it should cost to get to that point.
-For example, for a therapeutic opportunity, either small molecule or antibody, investors often like to see how much it will cost to take a drug from idea stage (e.g., when you have a chemical hit against a novel biological target but not much more than that) through to clinical proof of concept, where a pharmaceutical company might acquire the biotech company.
+Many venture capitalists look for opportunities to invest in a company or a project such that if it reaches a certain inflection point, that company will become significantly more valuable, and what it will cost to get it to that point.
+As an example, investors often like to see how much it will cost to take a drug discovery program from idea stage through to clinical proof of concept.

 It helps to consider comparable examples of biotech companies in the specific field/disease indication that has been acquired by pharmaceutical companies, when they were acquired, and for how much.

 It is also helpful to consider what intermediate steps may add value along the way, and how much funding will be required to get to those discrete points, since investors may wish to fund the company incrementally rather than all at once.

 These incremental funding rounds are often referred to as seed, Series A, and Series B. A seed round should validate the science outside of the academic setting, possibly through in vivo proof of concept.
 Series A may take you through to IND stage for the lead program, and series B may take you through clinical proof of concept.